Fyber does not accept edits to this MSA. All changes must be provided only in the Service Order

 - The Service Order(s) for the respective Service.

-- The Fyber Privacy and Information Security Addendum attached as Appendix B (“PISA”).
+- The Fyber Privacy and Information Security Addendum and CCPA Addendum are attached as Appendix B (“PISA”).

 - The Local Addenda to the Master Service Agreement for Demand Partners that are applicable according to Section 11.8.1 to 11.8.3 and attached as Appendix C.

 - The Fyber Business Credit Application attached as Appendix D (“BCA”)

 - Any guidelines, including content policies and/or guidelines, as mentioned herein and referenced in the Agreement.

 Before using any Service, we ask that you read the Agreement carefully; by using and/or accessing the Service, you hereby agree and accept the Agreement in full.
 We recommend that you print out or save a local copy of the Agreement for your records.
 Capitalized terms used but not defined elsewhere in the Agreement will have the meaning ascribed to them in Appendix A attached hereto.